trueos/pcbsd/src-qt5/docs/sysadmclient.rst

 Boot Environment Manager
 ========================

 TrueOS® supports a feature of ZFS known as multiple boot environments (BEs).
 With multiple boot environments, the process of updating software becomes a low-risk operation as the updates are applied to a different boot environment.
-If needed, you have the option of booting into a backup boot environment.
-Other examples of using boot environments include:
+If needed, you have the option of rebooting into a backup boot environment.
+Other examples of using boot environments
+include:

 * If you are making software changes, you can take a snapshot of that boot environment at any stage during the modifications.

 * You can save multiple boot environments on your system and perform various updates on each of them as needed.
 You can install, test, and update different software packages on each.

 * You can mount a boot environment in order to :command:`chroot` into the mount point and update specific packages on the mounted environment.

 * You can move a boot environment to another machine, physical or virtual, in order to check hardware support.

-.. note:: for boot environments to work properly, **do not delete the default ZFS mount points during installation.** The default ZFS layout ensures that when boot environments are created, the :file:`/usr/local/`, :file:`/usr/home/`, :file:`/usr/ports/`, :file:`/usr/src/` and :file:`/var/` directories remain untouched.
+.. note:: for boot environments to work properly,
+   **do not delete the default ZFS mount points during installation.**
+   The default ZFS layout ensures that when boot environments are created, the :file:`/usr/local/`, :file:`/usr/home/`, :file:`/usr/ports/`, :file:`/usr/src/` and :file:`/var/` directories remain untouched.
 This way, if you rollback to a previous boot environment, you will not lose data in your home directories, any installed applications, or downloaded src or ports.
 During installation, you can add additional mount points, just don't delete the default ones.

 To ensure that the files that the operating system needs are included when the system boots, all boot environments on a TrueOS® system include :file:`/usr`, :file:`/usr/local`, and :file:`/var`.
 User-specific data is **not** included in the boot environment.
 This means that :file:`/usr/home`, :file:`/usr/jails`, :file:`/var/log`, :file:`/var/tmp`, and :file:`/var/audit` will not change, regardless of which boot environment is selected at system boot.

-To view, manage, and create boot environments using the SysAdm™ graphical client, go to :menuselection:`System Management --> Boot Environment Manager`.
-In the example shown in
+To view, manage, and create boot environments using the SysAdm™ graphical client, go to
-:numref:`Figure %s: Managing Boot Environments <be1>`, there is an entry named *initial* that represents the original TrueOS® installation.
+:menuselection:`System Management --> Boot Environment Manager`.
+In the example shown in :numref:`Figure %s: Managing Boot Environments <be1>`, there is an entry named *initial* that represents the original TrueOS® installation.

 .. _be1:

 .. figure:: images/be1.png

-From left to right, the icons on the top bar are used to:
+From left to right, the buttons on the top bar are used to:

-**Create BE:** a new boot environment.
+**Create BE:** creates a new boot environment.
 You should do this before making any changes to the system that may impact on your current boot environment.
 You will be prompted for a name which can only contain letters or numbers.
 Once you click "OK", the system will create the environment, then add it to the list of boot environments.

-**Clone BE:** creates a copy of an existing boot environment.
+**Clone BE:** creates a copy of the highlighted boot environment.

-**Delete BE:** will delete the highlighted boot environment.
+**Delete BE:** deletes the highlighted boot environment.
 You can not delete the boot environment which has a "Running" status of *Yes* as that is the current boot environment.

-**Rename BE:** used to rename the highlighted boot environment.
+**Rename BE:** renames the highlighted boot environment.
 The name is what appears in the boot menu when the system boots.
 You cannot rename the BE you are currently booted into and an error message will occur if you try to do so.

 **Mount BE:** mounts the highlighted BE in :file:`/tmp` so that its contents are browseable.
 Note that this setting only applies to inactive BEs.

 **Unmount BE:** unmounts the previously mounted BE.

 **Activate BE:** tells the system to boot into the highlighted boot environment at next system boot.
 The "Default" will change to *Yes*, but the "Running" will remain the same.
 In other words, "Running" refers to the boot environment the system last booted into (is currently running from) whereas "Default" indicates which boot environment the system will boot into at next system boot.